Why did you decide to pursue a graduate degree?

 Why did you decide to study at UBC?

 During my undergraduate degree, I conducted research in the area of calcium signaling and its important role in excitation-contraction coupling in the heart.
 Beyond calcium, both potassium and sodium channels are also critical in maintaining normal heart rhythm.
 I was interested in learning about complementary channels to the one I studied during my undergraduate degree and henceforth found my supervisor who examines the cardiac delayed rectifier potassium channel, IKs, using electrophysiology (whole-cell and single-channel recordings) – a technique used diversely throughout multiple disciplines namely cardiovascular and neuroscience research.
-Beyond my research interest, what also factored into my decision to study at UBC is my incredibly supportive supervisor.
-My supervisor has, throughout my degree, gone above and beyond to challenge me and help me grow as both an individual and a researcher.

 What is it specifically, that your program offers, that attracted you?